You are {{data.person.age}} years old,

 Note: the calculation assumes 50% withdraws from post-tax investment

-accounts are capital gains
+accounts are

-Note: For ease of calculation, age 60 is used, instead of 59.5
+capital gains Note: For ease of calculation, age 60 is used, instead of 59.5

-Penalty free withdraw year {{data.noPenaltyWithdraw.year}}
+Penalty free withdraw year {{data.noPenaltyWithdraw.year}} (age

-(age {{data.noPenaltyWithdraw.age}})
+{{data.noPenaltyWithdraw.age}})

 After you've reached the age of {{data.noPenaltyWithdraw.age}} (59.5),

-withdrawing funds from pretax accounts without penalty,
+You can start withdrawing funds from pretax accounts without penalty, however,

-however, you'll pay ordinary income tax for the withdraws.
+ordinary income tax for the withdraws.
+At this time, instead of selling investments

-should come from your pretax accounts.
-The step-up rule allows you to pass down your
+The step-up rule allows you to pass down your brokerage investment balance to your

-brokerage investment balance to your heir without incurring capital gain tax.
+incurring capital gain tax.

 Your current retirement plan cannot get you through

-{{data.noPenaltyWithdraw.age}}
+{{data.noPenaltyWithdraw.age}} where

-where you can withdraw from pretax accounts without penalty.
+you can withdraw from pretax accounts without penalty.
+Your post-tax savings is

-You have {{toDollar(data.noPenaltyWithdraw.pretaxBalance)}} in pretax accounts,
+{{toDollar(data.noPenaltyWithdraw.pretaxBalance)}} in pretax accounts,

-consider adjusting your plan, or look into "55 rule" or "72t" for early withdraw.
+your plan, or look into "55 rule" or "72t" for early withdraw.

 Required Minimum Distribution year {{data.rmd.year}} (age